adam-younes/atom/docs/electron.md

 **Reference Parameters:**

-Value cores can be passed by reference to avoid copying:
+Structs can be passed by reference to avoid copying:

 ```electron
 // By value (copy)